Kingto89/ROMetrics/assets/forensics_modules/module_001.md

 What determines whether aerobic metabolism can sustain the selected speed?

 A. Fuel timing relative to effort
-B. VO₂ Max relative to cost
+B. Duration of the trial
 C. Size of anaerobic reserve
-D. Duration of the trial
+D. VO₂ Max relative to cost

-**Correct Answer:** B
+**Correct Answer:** D

 **Checkpoint — Trial A (Q2)**